oroinc/documentation/commerce/user_guide/marketing/marketing_lists.rst

 #.
 In the *Filters* section, define the Activity and/or Data audit and/or Field Condition and/or Condition Group filters that will be used to select the records for the list.

-   More information about the ways to define filters is provided in the :ref:`Filters Management <user-guide-getting-started-filters>` guide.
+   More information about the ways to define filters is provided in the :ref:`Filters Management <user-guide--business-intelligence--filters-management>` guide.

    The contacts that match the filter condition will be automatically subscribed to the Mailing list.
 You can later unsubscribe a contact or remove them from the mailing list.